 Why can not two things be true at once?

-Black Mountain, Bad Angle, Laird Barron
+Black Mountain, Bad Angles, Laird Barron

 2.0 Stars